 There are many imitation sauces out there and depending on which hibachi steakhouse you go to, ingredients will vary slightly, so keep that in mind and try playing with our base recipe until you reach YOUR perfect sauce.

-- Combine all ingredients into a small food processor and blend until fully incorporated.
+- Mix the Ingredients.
+Combine all ingredients into a small food processor and blend until fully incorporated.
 You can do this by hand with a whisk, but a food processor is much more efficient.

-- Place into an airtight container and chill for at least 2-3 hours, or overnight.
+- Let the Flavors Mix.
+Place into an airtight container and chill for at least 2-3 hours, or overnight.
 The flavors need time to marry and combine before it reaches fully flavor perfection.

 But you prefer a looser version, by all means add more water or rice vinegar!
 Some folks want theirs to be a pourable.
 Just go slow until you get your desired consistency.

 Add Fats- Some also use more oil, like olive oil, but I find there is enough in the mayo and it is overkill with the butter.
 If you don’t have butter, use olive oil as a substitute.

 You can also use margarine, but remember that is just vegetable oil with butter flavoring.
 A good European butter will give you more bang for your buck than a low grade American butter.